Welcome to Real Food Education with

 I was in college about to earn my teaching credential when I became very ill.
 I cancelled my spring break plans and stayed at home to rest instead.
 It turned out to be strep throat, and boy, did it knock me out.
 I was put on several rounds of antibiotics, not knowing that I was resistant to them and only complicating my illness.
 I was eventually able to go back to "normal", but nothing was ever quite the same.

 So in the spring of 2011, I enrolled in the Institute for Integrative Nutrition's health coaching program.
 Through this program, I learned over 100 dietary theories, and learned some skills on how to work with students to improve learning and cognitive performance beyond the four walls of a classroom.
 While the program was great, it left me wanting more.
-So I eventually wound up becoming a functional nutritional therapy practitioner through the Nutritional Therapy Association as well.
+So I eventually became a functional nutritional therapy practitioner through the Nutritional Therapy Association as well.

-I quietly started Real Food Education in the summer of 2017 in the hopes of working with individuals and families to assist them in designing personalized nutrition and lifestyle plans to heal their guts and improve cognitive performance so they can get to the root cause of dysfunction and restore wellness within themselves.
+I began Real Food Education in the summer of 2017 in the hopes of working with individuals and families to assist them in designing personalized nutrition and lifestyle plans to heal their guts and improve cognitive performance so they can get to the root cause of dysfunction and restore wellness within themselves.
 I envision a world where every man, woman and child is living their best life because they embrace food as medicine and their health as their number one priority.
-I provide in-person services in the Boise, Idaho area as well as virtually online.
+I provide in-person services in the Treasure Valley area as well as virtually online.
 When I'm not working with clients, you'll find me hiking the trails of Idaho, cuddled up with a cat and a good book, and of course in the classroom where I still work with students with mild to moderate learning disabilities.
 My work here is just getting started, and I have a long way to go.
 Thanks for stopping by and joining me on this journey.

 It's time we take back our health with real food.